 - so that they can improve their products and services for use by us and others across the broader online advertising ecosystem (e.g. your Device Identifier may be used to improve fraud detection services)

-- When our clients integrate our technology in order to show you ads and enable us to collect your data, other than for the reasons noted below, we do not decide which third parties may receive your information.
+- When our clients integrate our technology in order to show you ads and enable us to collect your data, other than for the reasons noted below, we do not decide which third parties may receive your data.

-- For users located within the EEA, we provide our clients with various controls to choose the third parties with whom we share your information that we collect through each client's use of our Platform including:
+- For users located within the EEA, we provide our clients with various controls to choose the third parties with whom we share your data that we collect through each client’s use of our Platform including:

 - IAB Europe Transparency and Consent Framework: